 - 6.11.
 There are instances across the site where the existing track is routed parallel, and closely alongside hedgerows.
 Where this is the case, the close proximity of the tracks is acceptable since this is no more significant than the previous agricultural use of the land. - 6.12.
 A new track is proposed to provide access to the northernmost parcel of the site.
 This track leads from the existing roundabout at the junction of the A484 and the B4560.
 The track passes between G105 and G106 (both areas of Ancient Woodland), however the new track follows the line of the well established existing track between the two areas of woodland.
 Despite the presence of the existing track, it will still be necessary to take precautions when upgrading the track to ensure the woodlands are not adversely impacted.
 Despite the track upgrade being feasible in the arboricultural terms this matter will require further design and assessment at the detailed design stage. - 6.13.
-Service and connecting cable runs within the site interior should be designed to avoid the RPAs of retained trees.
-An assessment of the site layout indicates this will be possible.
-Should services need to be installed near, or within RPAs, the project arboriculturist should be consulted and an appropriate installation method statement prepared. - 6.14.
-No ground-level changes, foundations or underground utilities are proposed within the root protection areas of retained trees. - 6.15.
+Service and connecting cable runs (including fibre and low/medium voltage cables) within the site interior have been designed, in general, to avoid the RPAs and Buffers of retained trees.
+The proposed cable locations are set out on drawings SC PJ 55 02-150-24/25/26/32/33 Cable Route Plan Sheets 01 to 05 Rev B. - 6.14.
+However, there are three locations where alterations to the proposed cable alignment are required.
+These are: - Field 9A where an LV cable is shown as located in the Buffer of G35. - To the north of filed 19/18A where an LV cable is shown as located in the RPA of T46 (Category A). - Connection to field 16 where an LV cable is shown as located in the Buffer of G105. - 6.15.
+An assessment of cabling plan and panel layout shows that sufficient space exists, with modification to the proposed cable alignment, to avoid RPA's and Buffers with open trenches for cable installation. - 6.16.
+Where cabling needs to be installed close to RPAs, the project arboriculturist will be further consulted at the detailed design and implementation stage and an appropriate installation method statement prepared. - 6.17.
+In this regard, a specific pre-commencement planning condition is proposed that will require further consideration of the cabling alignment and site features in order to produce a finalised and fully detailed internal cabling plan.
+The cabling plan will need to be based on the final, approved panel layout, approved landscape planting and the condition of the trees on site at that time.
+As such, a detailed on site assessment/walkover (involving the project arboriculturist, project ecologist, electrical designers and cabling contractor) will be undertaken in order to inform the finalised internal cabling plan. - 6.18.
+No ground-level changes, foundations or underground utilities are proposed within the root protection areas of retained trees. - 6.19.
 Adding new planting to the existing arboricultural resource will be beneficial to enhancing the biodiversity of the site.
-There exists the opportunity to enhance the existing hedgerows with supplementary planting to fill in gaps brought about by undesirable species colonising the plots, such as bramble or elder. - 6.16.
+There exists the opportunity to enhance the existing hedgerows with supplementary planting to fill in gaps brought about by undesirable species colonising the plots, such as bramble or elder. - 6.20.
 Biodiversity Enhancement Areas (BEA) have been designated to the edges of the site.
 A landscape strategy plan and a biodiversity management plan have been prepared to specify mitigation planting.